driesbenoit/ugent-beamer/README.md

 Ad-hoc installation
 -------------------
-After downloading, copy the files named beamer*ugent.sty, together with all *.png files from the image folder, into the same folder as your LaTeX source file.
+After downloading, copy the files named beamer*ugent.sty, together with all files in the image folder, into the same folder as your LaTeX source file.

 Then include the theme by writing:
 ```latex